gianlucarea/exploring-rust/README.md

-# rust-exercise
+# Exploring Rust
-Comprehensive rust exercise collection
+A collection of exercises and learning materials I have used to study the Rust programming language.